camspec/FNAF4Python/README.md

 # FNaF4Python
-Remake of the fourth Five Nights at Freddy's game in Python.
+A recreation of the fourth Five Nights at Freddy's game in Python.